 The key things to note when planning a winter trip to Leh Ladakh are mentioned below:

 Directly flying to Leh, that too in winters, may trigger some acute mountain sickness issues.
 So, keep sipping black tea, black coffee, or hot honey lemon tea to combat cold and still keep your body hydrated.
-Take garlic & black pepper too as they provide warmth in the body and supports in fighting the cold.
+Take garlic and black pepper too as they provide warmth in the body and support in fighting the cold.

 As not all hotels will be open, so you might be staying at homestays, especially at Nubra, Pangong Tso, and Tso Moriri.
 Best is to carry your sleeping bags if you find the quilts provided by the homestay uncomfortable or inadequate.

 You must prepare your budget well as both stay and taxis will charge approximately similar amounts.
-Some stay even charge more than usual season time rates because of the continuous use of heating equipment.
+Some stays even charge more than usual season rates because of the continuous use of heating equipment.

 The majority of the restaurants will be closed, so you will have to eat food at the hotels or homestays only.

-Carry enough cash as ATMs in Leh might have operational issues.
+Carry enough cash as ATMs in Leh might have operational issues in winter.

-4. Plan at least a couple of buffer days in hand avoid hassles from an abrupt snowfall
+4. Plan at least a couple of buffer days to avoid hassles from abrupt snowfall

 Snowfall in winters will be a common affair.
 BRO tries to keep the roads over Khardung La and Chang La open all around the year but in case of heavy snowfall, the road may get closed for a couple of days.

-5. Enjoy the frozen vistas & book a window seat of your flight
+5. Enjoy the frozen vistas and book a window seat on your flight

 Finally, do not forget to carry good winter clothes or winter gear so that you can enjoy the frozen vistas without fighting much to just survive.